For many, it may feel that the journey to the private cloud is overwhelming, with many steps to take and hurdles to overcome.

 2 – Create a solid foundation

-This is directly related to step one: you must create the right conditions upon which a solid foundation can be built to ensure agility while meeting security and compliance needs.
+This is directly related to step one: You must create the right conditions for a solid foundation to ensure agility while meeting security and compliance needs.
 Indeed, this is the only way to ensure a strategy that can grow with your business over time.

-We’ve launched Cloud Foundations to allow organisations to quickly launch secure and compliant AWS clouds, removing the complexities often associated with AWS cloud deployments.
-It helps organisations who want to use the public cloud to fuel their business transformation, but may be concerned about where to start and may not have the relevant in-house skills or knowledge to fully explore how the public cloud could benefit them.
+We’ve launched Cloud Foundations to allow organisations to quickly launch secure and compliant AWS clouds, removing the complexities associated with AWS cloud deployments.
+It helps organisations who want to use the public cloud to fuel their business transformation but may be concerned about where to start and may not have the relevant in-house skills or knowledge to explore how the public cloud could benefit them fully.

 3 – Skill up

-Should you find yourself in a skills bind, a third party such as managed service providers can be the answer to this, with skilled individuals who can support your business at whatever stage it is in its cloud journey – from inception to implementation.
+If you find yourself in a skills bind, a third party, such as managed service providers, can answer this with skilled individuals who can support your business at any stage in its cloud journey – from inception to implementation.

-Ultimately, there is counsel and support available in the market to accelerate your AWS journey – it’s just about knowing who you can call on.
+Ultimately, counsel and support are available in the market to accelerate your AWS journey – it’s just about knowing who you can call on.

-Read our whitepaper to find out how Brightsolid can support your business on its AWS journey.
+Read our whitepaper to learn how Brightsolid can support your business on its AWS journey.